-Google’s Keyword Tool is a widely used search-engine-specific keyword checker, but now WordStream has released a Bing-centered version that helps you uncover new and different keywords.
-This tool is free
+Google’s Keyword Tool — which has now been replaced by Google AdWords Keyword Planner — is a widely used search-engine-specific keyword checker, but now WordStream has released a Bing-centered version that helps you uncover new and different keywords.
+This tool is free.

 So, to conclude, as Bing is still really in its infancy, we’ve yet to see the developments that will make it really different to Google.
 Some findings have started to emerge now, but it will take several more years and a further gain in search engine market share before anyone really has to consider optimizing sites specifically for Bing.